How to Open a Bank Account in Thailand as a Retired Foreigner

 Transferring money | The best exchange rates and the lowest fees

 There are numerous ways to transfer money to your Thai bank account, with varying costs and lengths of time.
-Transferwise offers a great exchange rate with lower fees than alternative money transfer services, such as Western Union or Moneygram.
-Setting up a bank account with Bangkok Bank is the most affordable and secure way to transfer money to Thailand.
+Transferwise offers a great exchange rate with lower fees than alternative money transfer services, such as Western Union or Moneygram (and if you sign up through the link, you'll get a free transfer up to $650/£500)!

 Using credit and debit cards from your home country in Thailand